Every AI response carries a disclaimer: "this may contain errors." Everyone acts on it anyway. That's the gap β and the gap is risk.

 What you receive: 24/7 governed self-service with sourced answers.
 Get Verified routes to the member's team when you need confirmation.
 Faster answers than phone calls or email β governed, sourced, and available immediately.

-Why this matters: You need answers from your supplier before you can act.
+Why this matters: Every query you ask generates value for the contributors whose knowledge informed your answer.
+You need answers from your supplier before you can act.
 Today that takes phone calls and emails.
 Tomorrow it takes one question β with sources cited and verification a click away.

 The consultant you call today (the market you're replacing): Expensive.
 Slow.
 A few questions per phone call β if you can get on the calendar.
 No audit trail.
 No attribution.
 The knowledge is in someone's head, not in a governed system.
 The bottleneck is not their expertise.
 It is their availability.